 For bigger, stronger muscles, keep the following in mind:

 - Keep challenging your muscles.
-You can do this by adding more weight, doing more reps, or reducing rest periods between sets.
+Add more weight, do more reps, or reduce rest periods between sets.
 You don’t need to change a lot every single work out — even minor tweaks can help keep your muscles progressing.